DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk8-quiz.md

 When performance is more important than quality:

 1. VOIP (Voice over IP)
-2. Real-time video : Here you want to keep pace with the video as it is real-time so missing a packet isn't as important as keeping pace with the video.
+2. Real-time video : Here you want to keep pace with the video as it is real-time so missing a packet isn’t as important as keeping pace with the video.
 3. Network services

 SHOW